5.0Top-rated on the athenahealth Marketplace · 45+ reviews

 The AI.

-CarePilot runs on models from OpenAI (via Azure) and Anthropic, under business associate agreements.
-No customer data is retained by the model providers or used for model training.
+CarePilot runs on models from OpenAI , under a business associate agreement.
+No customer data is retained by the provider or used to train models.

 Accurate enough that the clinician's job becomes review, not authorship.
-Scribe learns each clinician's note style and structure, references prior notes for continuity, and writes to the fields athenaOne expects.
-Marketplace reviewers put it plainly: "It almost never makes a mistake."
-The clinician still reads and signs everything.
+Scribe learns each clinician's note style and structure, references prior notes for continuity, and writes to the fields athenaOne expects .

 The clinician edits the draft before signing.
 That's the design, not the exception.
-Corrections feed calibration, so the system tracks each clinician's style closer over time.
-And when something needs a human on our side, you reach the team that builds the product, not a ticket queue.
+Corrections feed calibration, so the system tracks each clinician's style more closely over time .

 The next move